vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 peakboard.log(vals.MyVbelnList_out[0].VBELN)
 {% endhighlight %}

-And here's the same to process scalar, non-table-like parameter to be returned from the RFC function.
-In that sample we use the RFC BAPI_MATERIAL_GET_DETAIL to get some detail information about a given material.
-The export parameter MATERIAL_GENERAL_DATA is a data strcuture.
-One of the elements is MATL_DESC, the material decription. it is stored into the container MyMatDesc and then processed.
+And here's the same thing, but for processing scalar, non-table-like parameters, to be returned from the RFC function.
+In this example, we use the RFC `BAPI_MATERIAL_GET_DETAIL` to get some information about a given material.

+The export parameter `MATERIAL_GENERAL_DATA` is a data structure.
+One of the elements is `MATL_DESC`, the material description.
+It is stored into the container `MyMatDesc` and then processed.

 {% highlight lua %}
 local vals = {}